ctelfer/onics/README.txt

 the suite automatically updated.
 All scripts are written in pure Bourne shell.

-See LICENSE.txt for licensing for all the software.
+See LICENSE.txt for the free/libre open source licensing of this suite.